20 Easy Ways to Reduce Your Plastic Waste Today

-Plastic seems inescapable these days – it’s hard to believe that before the 1960s, it wasn’t widely used!
+Plastic seems inescapable these days—it’s hard to believe that it wasn’t widely used before the 1960s!

-Of course, plastic is a useful material that’s sturdy and easy to clean – but often, it’s not needed, especially in packaging.
+Of course, plastic is a practical, sturdy, and easy-to-clean material—but it’s often not needed, especially in packaging.

-Plastic is a manmade product, and nature is doing its best to adapt to it, but there’s just so much of it.
+Plastic is a manmade product, and nature is doing its best to adapt, but there’s just so much of it.
 There are approximately 5.25 trillion pieces of plastic in our oceans alone.

 Why is it Important to Reduce Plastic Use?

-Plastic pollutes water, builds up in our bodies, and animals mistake it for food, causing them to starve to death.
-But it is possible to have a functional society that uses less plastic and ensures that the plastic we use doesn’t end up as pollution.
+Plastic pollutes water, builds up in our bodies, and causes animals to mistake it for food, starving to death.
+However, a functional society that uses less plastic ensures that our plastic doesn’t end up as polluted as possible.

-Not every form of plastic is easily recyclable, and there isn’t yet a popular method to break down plastic pollutants.
-So here are some tips to reduce the usage of plastic in your own life.
+Not every form of plastic is easily recyclable, and there isn’t yet a popular method for breaking down plastic pollutants.
+So here are some tips to reduce your plastic use in your own life.

 20 Ways to Reduce Plastic Use: